jcklie/keras-autoencoder/README.md

     source venv/bin/activate

 in every terminal that wants to make use of it.
+Theano needs a newer pip version, so we upgrade it first:

+	pip install --upgrade pip

 To install the dependencies, use **pip**:

     pip install -r requirements.txt